MikaelWeiss/SpecKit/README.md

 ```

 ### `/specify "feature description"`
-Create a new feature specification with worktree.
+Create a new feature specification.

 **Usage**: Start each new feature
 ```bash